The Webpage screen provides the following settings:

 Allows you to edit the selected custom data attribute.

-Use the Patterns screen to specify regular expressions to replace text in HTML files and/or extract URLs from HTML text.
+Use the Patterns screen to specify regular expressions to replace text in HTML files or extract URLs from HTML text.

-To replace text in HTML files, enter a search pattern and a substitution template for the text you would like to replace.
-If text is found that matches the search pattern, it will be altered in accordance with the substitution template.
+To replace text in HTML files, set the Template Type to Substitution and enter a search pattern and a substitution template for the text you would like to replace.
+If text is found that matches the search pattern, it is altered in accordance with the substitution template.
 The template specifies what is to be used to replace each match, with the back-reference

 $0 representing the matched text,

 $1 representing the contents of the first capture group, and so on.
-To delete the matched text, enter a back-reference that doesn't have a corresponding capture group.
+To delete the matched text, enter a blank template.

-To extract URLs from HTML text, enter a search pattern and a URL template that specifies a URL that SiteSucker should download.
-The URL template is ignored if it doesn't include a back-reference or it produces a blank URL.
+To extract URLs from HTML text, set the Template Type to URL and enter a search pattern and a URL template that specifies a URL that SiteSucker should download.
+The URL template is ignored if it produces a blank URL or a URL that is identical to the template.

 These search patterns are applied before SiteSucker scans HTML files for URLs.
-Search patterns are applied in the order in which they appear in the list, and the order of search patterns can be rearranged by dragging them in the list.
-Furthermore, if you include both a substitution template and a URL template, text is replaced before URLs are extracted.
-The pattern syntax currently supported is that specified by ICU.
-The ICU regular expressions are described at Regular Expressions - ICU User Guide.
+Search patterns are applied in the order in which they appear in the list, and the order of search patterns can be rearranged by dragging them in the list when editing.
+The pattern syntax currently supported is that specified by ICU, which is described at Regular Expressions - ICU User Guide.

 As an example, in the image shown above, SiteSucker is instructed to do the following: